Lede

 Distributor: Showbox

-Release year and platform: 2025, theatrical release in Korea
+Release year and platform: Released theatrically in South Korea on 31 December 2025

 What does not make sense